sujoyduttajad/Waves-music-app/README.md

 This app is styled using SASS and everything used here is custom css, thus no framework has been used.
 It has all the basic functionalities of a music player like skip-backward, skip-forward, pause, play and select from the song library.

+Huge thanks to DevByEd from whose videos I learned to built this app.

 [Live Demo](https://festive-borg-b149e4.netlify.app/)

 <img src="./waves_desktop (2).png" alt="the screenshot of the app large screen"/>